 The Orange County Public Library system has 33 branches throughout the county.
-There are several additional independent library branches as well, adding to the overall library total.
+There are several additional independent library branches as well, adding to the overall library total in Orange County.
 Huntington Beach public Library system has five branches, and the Newport Beach Public Library system has seven branches.
 Mission Viejo also has an independent library branch.
 Here are some of the best libraries around Orange County.

 7111 Talbert Avenue, Huntington Beach

 Huntington Beach Central Library is a large library branch in Orange County with a dedicated children’s library, teen space, a theater, and many community programs.
 The Central branch is open seven days a week.
 The children’s library offers fun and educational events throughout the year, including numerous story times during the week, crafting events, Lego Club, learn to code classes, homework help sessions, and year round reading programs.

 The children’s library also has computers available for educational games, tables for tutoring and public use, a pirate ship for toddlers to explore, and a variety of puzzles and games for young children.
 The Teen Space offers a computer lab for studying, math club, free driver’s permit practice tests, and more.
 There is a used book store and a gift shop on site.
 The Central branch hosts several events every year including The Nutcracker Ballet performances every holiday season.

 Mission Viejo Library offers a variety of resources and events for visitors.
 Arts and cultural events like live music performances and film festivals are a few things that adults will enjoy.
 The library also hosts a variety of programs for kids and teens including storytimes, crafts, study groups, and online research resources.